 I once took out my raw ground beef to thaw, and all the juices ran out into the bag.

-Now, even though a dry, juiceless cut isn't a guarantee that my beef was rancid, it undoubtedly affected the flavor and overall quality of the finished dish.
+Even though a dry, juiceless cut couldn’t guarantee that my beef was rancid, it undoubtedly affected the flavor and overall quality of the finished dish.

 When you cook tough, dry-aged beef, you'll most likely wind up with a steak that resembles a hockey puck, except if your steak has a lot of marbling to provide its tenderizing fat and moisture content.

-I always store meat in a vacuum-sealed container before putting it in the freezer to prevent this.
+To prevent this, I always store meat in a vacuum-sealed container before putting it in the freezer.

-Doing this will prevent them from being exposed to germs that might hasten their early deterioration, mold growth, and unpleasant tastes and odors.
+Doing this will prevent them from exposure to germs that might hasten their early deterioration, mold growth, and unpleasant tastes and odors.

 I recently discovered that vacuum-sealing also locks in the fluids necessary to maintain the meat’s natural wetness and juiciness.